-The RDID command (9Fh) reads information from a separate flash memory address space for device identification (ID) and Common Flash Interface (ID-CFI) Address Map on page 113 for the tables defining the contents of the ID-CFI address space.
+The RDID command (9Fh) reads information from a separate flash memory address space for device identification (ID) and Common Flash Interface (CFI) information.
+See Device ID and Common Flash Interface (ID-CFI) Address Map on page 120 for the tables defining the contents of the ID-CFI address space.
 The ID-CFI address space is programmed by Cypress and read-only for the host system.